loicknuchel/loicknuchel.github.io/_posts/2017-06-25-why-functional-programming.md

 The result is that at some point of the application life, we always propose a full-rewrite as we cannot manage to implement any new change without tremendous effort.
 So we start over and create a very similar monster from scratch !

-{% include embed-tweet.html id="654710109214371841" date="Oct 15, 2015" user="malk_zameth" name="Romeu Moura" content="If you remake awful software from scratch without changing the culture that created it : you'll remake awful software" %}
+{% include embed-tweet.html id="654710109214371841" user="malk_zameth" name="Romeu Moura" content="If you remake awful software from scratch without changing the culture that created it : you'll remake awful software" %}

 BTW, even if sometimes rewriting is the only way to move forward, we have to agree that it's a big failure as it screams that application went out of control just like the Frankenstein's creature (but the fault is not only to the developers's, it's to the whole company).